LuizaaElena/Stack-Overflow-Survey-2024-Analysis-and-ML/README.md

 ## 👩🏻‍🎓 Author
 Elena-Luiza JALEA

-Master’s Dissertation, 2025
+📧 Email: luizajalea@email.com <br/>
-Database Support for Business – University of Economic Studies, Bucharest
+🏫 Institution: Bucharest University of Economic Studies <br/>
+📅 Year: 2025

 ## 📜 License
 This project is for educational and non-commercial purposes.